ekmixon/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/README.md

     to the role of the parent account (which you\'re deploying from)
 3. Create a StackSet in the Master account and deploy a Cloudformation template into it to selected accounts or Organizational Units (OU).
-4. Download the CSV file template from xxxx
+4. Download the CSV file template from: [CSV Template for AWS Account On-boarding - Sheet1.csv](https://github.com/PaloAltoNetworks/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/blob/master/CSV%20Template%20for%20AWS%20Account%20On-boarding%20-%20Sheet1.csv)
 5. Populate the CSV with the required fields (eg. AWS account numbers, external ID and Prisma cloud role ARN)
-6. Run the Terraform Provider.
+6. Invoke the Terraform Provider in your terraform scripts.

 ### Use Case 3: Manage users, cloud accounts, account groups, policies and alert rules